 Lettings and viewings – Following guidance from our Local Authority partners on new lettings, we are carrying out virtual tours of our properties which give a realistic walkthrough of the properties available.
 To complete the process, virtual sign ups are now taking place via video conferencing.

 Office – As above, our Main office, Emily House is only accessible for essential operations.
 The reception service is closed to the public.

 Rent advice – As usual, any residents concerned about paying their rent or service charges are being asked to let us know so that we can put them in touch with our Financial Inclusion and Income team.
-Free debt advice is also available via our Charity partner, StepChange and we continue to publicise this, and other advice via our external channels including our website and social media.
+Information and advice about money worries, benefit or budgeting concerns is also available via our Benefits and Money Advice Line open on Tuesdays and Wednesdays, 09.30-11.00.
+Free debt advice is available via our Charity partner, StepChange and we continue to publicise this, and other advice via our external channels including our website and social media.